Formfeed-UK/nova-breadcrumbs/README.md

 This package relies on [formfeed-uk/nova-resource-cards](https://github.com/Formfeed-UK/nova-resource-cards) which wrap a number of nova pages.
 If you override these pages yourself ensure that nova-resource-cards is loaded after the packages which do so.

-Please note that this package is currently **not** compatible with dashboards.

 ## Installation

 1) Install the package in to a Laravel app that uses [Nova](https://nova.laravel.com) via composer: